-The grain pattern of this wood type is quite unique, which makes it rather easier to recognise.
+Another important property of oak wood is its grain texture, the grain pattern of this wood type is quite unique, which makes it rather easier to recognise.
 The wood has straight grain and an uneven texture, which can be identified easily.
 Specific species have specific grain texture.
 For instance, white oak has closed pores, which make the wood resistant to water.
 Red oak, on the other hand, has open pores.
 Another thing that is easy to notice in the grain of oak is the presence of dotted lines across the board.
 These are present in both red & white oak.

 Strength & Resistance

 Based on hardness, it is considered one of the strongest woods.
 White oak has a Janka rating of 1,360 while red oak has 1,290 Janka hardness.
 The higher the Janka rating, the harder the wood is.
 In terms of hardness, oak is superior to even walnut and cherry.
 More hardness means the furniture and items last longer and are sturdier.

 Water resistance is another one of the major properties of oak wood, especially white oak which has decent resistance to water and damage because of its closed pores and higher Janka rating.
 The wood is quite durable and highly resistant to wear and tear insects, and fungal infestations.
 Oak wood furniture and construction have a fairly long life and will not go to landfill anytime soon, which also makes it eco-friendly.
 It can also be used as outdoor furniture because of its decent resistance to water and sunlight.